 The GLCC is the international 'voice' of lung cancer patients.

-Established in 2001, the GLCC comprises 34 non-government patient organisations from Argentina, Australia, Bulgaria, Canada, Denmark, Egypt, France, Germany, Ireland, Israel, Italy, Japan, Mexico, Netherlands, Norway, Portugal, Russia, Slovenia, Spain, Sweden, Switzerland, UK and US.
+Established in 2001, the GLCC comprises 34 non-government patient organisations from Argentina, Australia, Brazil, Bulgaria, Canada, Denmark, Egypt, France, Germany, Ireland, Israel, Italy, Japan, Mexico, Netherlands, Norway, Portugal, Russia, Slovenia, Spain, Sweden, Switzerland, UK and US.

 The GLCC is committed to improving disease outcomes for all lung cancer patients and aims to address the following issues: